DATA-606-SPRING-2023-TUE/Karthik_DATA606/docs/report.md

 https://data.baltimorecity.gov/datasets/part1-crime-data/explore?location=39.304390%2C-76.624118%2C10.97&showTable=true.

 ### Preprocessing:
 Preprocessing includes removing any null values which may affect the accuracy of the model.
 The main steps include formatting, cleaning, and sampling.
 The cleaning process is used for the removal or fixing of some missing data.
 Incomplete data in crucial attributes like description has been removed.
 Formatting includes replacing incomplete data.
 Some of the values formatted are I, O which were changed to Inside, Outside.
 We had around 13 different target variables.
 Grouping of these target variables was done based on the severity of the attack.
-Physical threats were considered high risk factored attacks whereas other crimes were considered as low and medium risk factored crimes.
+Physical threats were considered high-risk medium-ris factored attacks whereas other crimes were considered as low and medium risk factored crimes.

 #### Number of rows: 552,105.